Scan Science and Technology

-Neal W Woodbury – 1st expert on this subject based on the ideXlab platform
+Neal W Woodbury – One of the best experts on this subject based on the ideXlab platform.

 electron transfer in bacterial reaction centers with the photoactive Bacteriopheophytin replaced by a bacteriochlorophyll through coordinating ligand substitutionBiochemistry, 2016Co-Authors: Rafael G Saer, Thomas J Beatty, Neal W WoodburyAbstract:

 The influence of amino acid substitutions at position M214 (M-subunit, residue 214) on the rate and pathway of electron transfer involving the Bacteriopheophytin cofactor, HA, in a bacterial photosynthetic reaction center has been explored in a series of Rhodobacter sphaeroides mutants.
 The M214 leucine (L) residue of the wild type was replaced with histidine (H), glutamine (Q), and asparagine (N), creating the mutants M214LH, M214LQ, and M214LN, respectively.
 As has been reported previously for M214LH, each of these mutations resulted in a bacteriochlorophyll molecule in place of a Bacteriopheophytin in the HA pocket, forming so-called β-type mutants (in which the HA cofactor is called βA).
 In addition, these mutations changed the properties of the surrounding protein environment in terms of charge distribution and the amino acid side chain volume.
 Electron transfer reactions from the excited primary donor P to the acceptor QA were characterized using ultrafast transient absorption spectroscopic techniqu…